jcpeters1/100_days_of_code/README.md

 ## Day 15
 SQL practice on hackerrank.com.
 Doing advanced select statments.
 Learned some new tools and had good practice with case statements.

+## Day 16
+More SQL practice today.
+Still doing advanced select statements.
+Used more case statement examples which was good practice.